 Wander Around the Itsanitaq Museum

-The Itsanitaq Museum is a small but important museum found in Churchill.
+The Itsanitaq Museum is a small but important museum found in Churchill, and is one of our top picks for Indigenous experiences in Manitoba.
 It has an incredible selection of Inuit carvings and artifacts and also has many fantastic local souvenirs for sale.
 Open year-round (though never on Sundays or holidays), the hours change depending on the season, so always check ahead before visiting.

 See the Ithaca Shipwreck